– Prospect Rock Permaculture — Design and Education for Ecological Culture –

 _______________________________________________

-More details will be announced soon- but we will have 4 Full-Time Residential Internship Positions for the Growing Season of 2012.
+More details will be announced soon- but we will have Internship Positions

 Housing and/ or camping, some meals provided.

-Biological Systems: This intern will be the point person for our food and medicinal herb production, nursery work, bees, chickens, conservation plantings, wildcrafting, greenhouse management, the plant and animal components of garden and farm design, for clients, etc.
+Biological Systems: point person for our food and medicinal herb production, nursery work, bees, chickens, conservation plantings, wildcrafting, greenhouse management, the plant and animal components of garden and farm design, for clients, etc.

-Building Systems: This intern will be more focused on building systems- ie. building design, carpentry, timberframing, site work and foundations, drainage, earthworks, machines, water systems, energy and waste management systems, etc.
+Building Systems: focused on building systems- ie. building design, carpentry, timberframing, site work and foundations, drainage, earthworks, machines, water systems, energy and waste management systems, etc.

-Design: This intern will be more focused on the client and presentation/ ‘deliverables’ end of the design spectrum- presentation graphics, map making, media generation, landscape analysis, client liaison, etc.
+Design: focused on client and presentation/ ‘deliverables’ end of the spectrum- presentation graphics, map making, media generation, landscape analysis, client liaison, etc.

-Education: This intern will be the point person for educational offerings, farm workshops, curriculum development, public presentations, outreach, web and media generation, etc. Ideally, this intern has some of the most experience with the other fields.
+Education: point person for educational offerings, farm workshops, curriculum development, public presentations, outreach, web and media generation, etc. Ideally, this intern has some experience with the other foci.

 Obviously, each intern will be intimately involved in each of these ‘fields’, and they’ll be working together on all of these in an integrated way, but the ‘focus tracks’ will help us help people develop their skills within a particular focus, and also help with management and task delineation, etc. Ideally, each applicant has already successfully completed a Permaculture Design Certification course (PDC), and has a portfolio of designs and implemented projects.